morazor/TCM/README.md

 ##CONTROLS

--WASD or arrow keys to move and jump.
+- WASD or arrow keys to move and jump.
--Mouse to aim.
+- Mouse to aim.
--Left click to attack.
+- Left click to attack.
--Right click to block.
+- Right click to block.

 ##HOW TO PLAY